Depths in random recursive metric spaces: Abstract

 \section{Abstract}

 As a generalization of random recursive trees and preferential attachment trees, we consider random recursive metric spaces.
 These spaces are constructed from random blocks, each a metric space equipped with a probability measure, containing a labelled point called a hook, and assigned a weight.
 Random recursive metric spaces are equipped with a probability measure made up of a weighted sum of the probability measures assigned to its constituent blocks.
 At each step in the growth of a random recursive metric space, a point called a latch is chosen at random according to the equipped probability measure and a new block is chosen at random and attached to the space by joining together the latch and the hook of the block.

-We prove a law of large numbers and a central limit theorem for the insertion depth, the distance from the master hook to the latch chosen.
-A classic argument proves that the insertion depth in random recursive trees is distributed as a sum of independent Bernoulli random variables.
-We generalize this argument by approximating the insertion depth in random recursive metric spaces with a sum of independent random variables.
+We use martingale theory to prove a law of large numbers and a central limit theorem for the insertion depth; the distance from the master hook to the latch chosen.
+We also apply our results to further generalizations of random trees, hooking networks, and continuous spaces constructed from line segments.